 Impaction of one or more wisdom teeth is a common occurrence in people aged 18-25 years.

 If wisdom teeth do manage to erupt, either partially or completely, their location so far back in the mouth can make it difficult for the person to thoroughly clean the teeth.
 Wisdom teeth are therefore more likely to experience dental diseases such as tooth decay and gum disease.

 Partially or completely submerged wisdom teeth may sometimes grow close to the roots of the second molars (the molars just in front of them).
 This can cause damage to the roots and affect the health of the second molar teeth.
 In rare cases, cysts can develop around wisdom teeth.

 It’s fairly common for the presence of wisdom teeth to be associated with discomfort and dental disease.
 But it’s not all bad news.
 Some people are born without wisdom teeth, and many wisdom teeth erupt into the mouth without any difficulties.

 If your wisdom teeth are giving you trouble, Dr Teo will assess them to determine whether they are likely to require removal.
 This assessment will involve an inspection of your mouth, as well as x-ray(s) to visualise the position of the wisdom teeth in the jaws and structures around them.
 She will endeavour to get you comfortable as soon as she can.

 When Wisdom Teeth Are Not Causing Discomfort

-It’s quite possible for wisdom teeth to be present in the jaw and causing damage or developing disease without any symptoms.
+It’s quite possible for wisdom teeth to be present in the jaw, causing damage or developing disease without any symptoms.
 This is why Dr Teo may recommend an investigation during the teenage years to see whether wisdom teeth are present.
 This presence or absence is assessed using an x-ray called an OPG.